-Valentine’s Day is Friday.
+Valentine’s Day is coming soon.
 Have you decided how you’re going to indulge yourself yet?

 So, I’m all about allowing myself a little of what I want.
 And what I want on Valentine’s Day is chocolate, the richer the better.

 To celebrate The Day Culver’s is having a special buy-one-get-one-free special on turtle sundaes.
 A sweet, rich, delectable option that will cost me a mere 608 calories and *17 Weight Watchers Points+ (for the 1 scoop sundae)!